 Do You Need Root Canal Therapy?
 Seek Treatment at Stubbs Family Dentistry

 Root canal therapy is often the last line of defense for your tooth.
 Without this treatment, you may end up losing your tooth.
 Plus, infection from the root canals can spread to other areas in your mouth and head.
 If you’ve got a serious infection, seek treatment at Stubbs Family Dentistry.
-Dr. Flynn and his expert team will make sure you receive the care you need.
+Dr. Stubbs and his expert team will make sure you receive the care you need.
 When you act in time, you can typically save your tooth.
 Make an appointment for a consultation with Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.